• About

 How to Make Ta'ameya

-Add the chickpeas, fava beans, ground coriander, ground cumin, and salt.
-If your food processor is not large enough, you will need to blend the ingredients in batches then mix them all together at the end.
-My recommendation is to remove half of the vegetable mixture and blend half of the beans mixture.
+Add the chickpeas, fava beans, ground coriander, ground cumin, and salt to the food processor.
+If your food processor is not large enough, you will need to blend the ingredients in batches, then mix them all together at the end in a large bowl.

 Blend on high until the mixture is consistent.
 Make sure that there are no chunks of garlic or onion floating around.
-The mixture should be consistent and look like below.

 Store part of the mixture in freezer-friendly bags (if not using right away).
 The falafel mixture is good for 4 months in the freezer.